 See our Care Instructions for more about treating wood equipment.

 - Some people have an allergic reaction to Flax Oil and/or Turpentine (Pure Gum Spirits).
 When in doubt, wear Personal Protective Equipment when handling this product.

 - Some traditional boards have a Urushi lacquer grid, which is in the Poison Ivy family.
 Use non-latex gloves in a well-ventilated area.
 A cloth or plastic abrasive will be better than steel wool to avoid disturbing the lacquer.

 - Linseed oil generates heat as it dries, so do not wad up your applicator(s) or throw them directly into the trash.
-Wadded towels soaked in linseed have been known to start fires.
+Wadded towels soaked in linseed oil have been known to start fires.
 Instead, lay such items flat on a stone or concrete surface until they have cured, then they can be discarded.
-Towels that you want to keep should be washed with water and a detergent.
+Items that you want to keep should be washed with water and a detergent.

 - This product is not food-safe due to the presence of Turpentine.
 Once it has fully cured then the turpentine will have evaporated, rendering it food-safe.